Updated: Aug 11

 So what do I say, after a leak from the bathroom into the roof of the kitchen extension we decided to take the plunge and buy a new kitchen.

 The plaster was shot, we found wet and dry rot, the floor was uneven and there was a real damp problem on one side.
-So as we did in our last house, we will focus on one room at a time and take it back to the walls, fixing every problem we encounter to breathe new life into the property.
+So as we did in our last house, we will focus on one room at a time and take it back to the stone and brick, fixing every problem we encounter to breathe new life into the property.